britkenko/PacCo-Reservoir/active cortex/Cortex_9.md

 ### **SUMMARY**

-#### Ancient Arabic Science Mind
+#### Ancient Arabic Science Mind (AASM)
- | it is imperative never to fix any understanding to be more than 70% certain.
+ It is imperative never to fix any understanding to be more than 70% certain.

- | This principle encourages flexibility and dynamic thinking.
+- you could be very very wrong to begin with. you gain nothing with 100% conviction
- you could be very very wrong to begin with. you gain nothing with 100% conviction  but you gain so much if you leave the potential to be wrong to be open
+- you gain so much if you leave the potential to be wrong to be open

 #### IDK better than Active Hallucination
 | I don't know better than Active Hallucination.
 I dont know gets you understanding chance.
 I am going to lie to myself and others(active hallucination) wastes time, breaks bond and harbor hatred and belittlement and lagh from others.